🧹 How to Delete an App from Mac (Like Microsoft Edge)

 🔍 Step 3: Delete Hidden Leftovers (The Real Cleanup)

-Open Finder > Go > Go to Folder (Cmd + Shift + G
+Open Finder > Go > Go to Folder (Cmd + Shift + G), and search for leftovers:

 ~/Library/Application Support/Microsoft Edge